w3c/cogai/demos/nlp/dinner/README.md

 7. Paying the bill
 8. Farewells and please come again

 Each step supports sub-plans with variations, e.g. when a window table or a specific dish is unavailable.
-In principle, a random number generator could be used to select between the variations.
+In principle, a random number generator could be used to select between the variations when executing the dinner plan.
 The plan is based upon a causal model, and future work could explore how an agent can revise the plan to suit changing circumstances.

 ## Syntactic Processing